 linkage.
 Genes that are carried on the same chromosome are said to be linked.

 linkage disequilibrium.
-Non-random associations between alleles at two or more genetic loci.
+Nonrandom associations between alleles at two or more genetic loci.

 meiosis.
 A cellular division process in eukaryotes in which gametes are produced, each with half the number of copies of each chromosome as the parents.